kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/03-props.md

 ```

 ## View in browser
-You will see the input and underneath it the number `5`
+* You will see the input and underneath it the number `5`

 ## Why do we briefly see `0` and then `5`?
-We start our app as an empty state but then we make a network request to the youtube API.
-This is not an instantaneous request so that is why we see `0` (length of array is `0`) and then our Youtube API request response comes back and then the number changes to `5`
+* We start our app as an empty state but then we make a network request to the youtube API
+* This is not an instantaneous request so that is why we see `0` (length of array is `0`)
+    - And then our Youtube API request response comes back
+    - And then the number changes to `5`

-## props in functional Components vs class-based Components
+## `props` in functional Components vs class-based Components
 * In a functional Component, the `props` object is an argument
 * In a class-based Component, `props` are available anywhere in any method we define as `this.props`